CeejayPrime/gas-leakage-detection-step-programming/README.md

 2. _Click on entity aliases.
 It is the next icon after the gear icon on the top of this window_
 3. _Click "Add alias"_
 4. _Input alias name, for example, "MyDevice".
 Select the "Single entity" Filter type.
 Select "Device" as Type and type "My New" to enable autocomplete.
 Choose your device from the auto-complete and click on it._
+5. _Click "Add" and then "Save"._
+6. _Finally, click "Apply changes" in the dashboard editor to save the changes.
+Then you should enter edit mode again._

+****3.3: Add table widget****
+1. _Enter edit mode.
+Click on the "Add new widget" button._
+2. _Select the "Cards" widget bundle.
+Select the "Latest values" tab.
+Click on the header of the Entities widget.
+The "Add Widget" window will appear._
+3. _Click "Add" to add the data source.
+A widget may have multiple data sources, but we will use only one in this case._
+4. _Select "MyDevice" entity alias.
+Then click on the input field on the right.
+The auto-complete with available data points will appear.
+Select "temperature" data point and click "Add"._
+5. _Resize the widget to make it a little bigger.
+Just drag the bottom right corner of the widget.
+You can also play with the advanced settings if you would like to edit the widget._